emilgerz/react-apps/README.md

 We have pokemons on the interface.
 Pokemon's data comes with link: name, his id, picture and else.
 We can catch Pokemon, but it costs 1 sec.
 To handle delay, I used hook useState with callback inside, because delay action is asynchronous (setTimeout).
 We also have pagination here – you can look around and pick another pokemon, if you dont like pokemons on the current page.

+## JetBrains Menu

+### Explanation

+Big tree-like menu from JetBrains website.
+Originaly, it helps navigate in a huge documentations of products.

+### How it works

+We have here huge json file, like 30,000 strokes.
+We just draw menu with that options, what we have in json file: every option has his id, anchors, inner pages and so on.
+You can select some option – on the right side of screen you'll see openned page's id or anchors, depends on what exactly did you select.